kaustubhad/fastman/README.md

 * **baseline**	= The position to draw a baseline in black.
 Defaults to NULL, as a typical manhattan plot already has a baseline at y=0.
 In case the data has a left tail (e.g. two-sided scoes) the user might want to provide a baseline position for reference.
 In case multiple baselines are required, the user can provide a vector of positions.
 * **suggestiveline**	= The position to draw a GWAS "suggestive significance" line.
 Defaults to -log10(1e-5).
 In case multiple suggestive lines are required, the user can provide a vector of positions.
 * **genomewideline**	= The position to draw a GWAS “genome-wide significance” line.
 Defaults to -log10(5e-8).
 In case multiple genome-wide significant lines are required, the user can provide a vector of positions.
-* **cex** = A a numerical vector giving the amount by which plotting characters and symbols should be scaled relative to the default.
+* **cex** = A numerical vector giving the amount by which plotting characters and symbols should be scaled relative to the default.
+This works as a multiple of par("cex").
+NULL and NA are equivalent to 1.0.
+Defaults to 0.4.
+* **cex.text** = A numerical vector giving the amount by which annotation text should be scaled relative to the default.
 This works as a multiple of par("cex").
 NULL and NA are equivalent to 1.0.
 Defaults to 0.4.
 * **cex.axis**	= The magnification to be used for axis annotation relative to the current setting of cex.
 Defaults to 0.6.
 * **xlab**	= A label for the x axis, defaults to a description of x.
 * **ylab**	= A label for the y axis, defaults to a description of y.